iDataist/Migrate-Tech-Conference-App-to-Azure/README.md

 ## Project Overview
 The TechConf website allows attendees to register for an upcoming conference.
 Administrators can also view the list of attendees and notify all attendees via a personalized email message.

-The application is currently working but the following pain points have triggered the need for migration to Azure:
+The application works but the following pain points have triggered the need for migration to Azure:
  - The web application is not scalable to handle user load at peak
  - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions
  - The current architecture is not cost-effective

-In this project, you are tasked to do the following:
+I migrated the application to Azure in the following steps:
-- Migrate and deploy the pre-existing web app to an Azure App Service
+- Migrated and deployed the web app to an Azure App Service
-- Migrate a PostgreSQL database backup to an Azure Postgres database instance
+- Migrated a PostgreSQL database backup to an Azure Postgres database instance
-- Refactor the notification logic to an Azure Function via a service bus queue message
+- Refactored the notification logic to an Azure Function via a service bus queue message

 ## Dependencies